germi2000/SWENG_PROJ_objectDetection/README.md

 # SWENG_PROJ_objectDetection
-Detailed Documentation: Create documentation to guide users through your applications setup, features, and usage.
-Please provide a meaningful runtime view diagram showing what your application does.
-The documentation shall be a part of the repository.

-# Live Object Pattern Recognition and Color Detection
+## Live Object Pattern Recognition and Color Detection

 # Overview
 SWENG_PROJ_objectDetection is a small Python application that uses the livestream of a camera and performs real-time